learningeconomy/LearnCard/docs/docs/core/index.md

 #### Reading From Ceramic

-To resolve a VC from a stream ID, simply call the `readFromCeramic` method:
+To resolve a VC from a URI, simply use the `read` Control Plane!:

 ```js
 const vcFromCeramic = await wallet.read.get(uri);